stevenez95/jsql/Home.md

 This fork is continuously improved.
 All modifications could be followed at the [Release Notes](https://github.com/JSQLParser/JSqlParser/releases).

+Modifications before GitHubs release tagging are listed in the [Older Releases] page.

 # How it works?
 The parser is built using JavaCC.
 The core JavaCC grammar for SQL has been taken from Guido Draheim's site and has been changed in order to produce a hierarchy of Java classes.
 Over the time the grammar was extended and now is a combination of the grammars of various database systems.
 So some (not all) Oracle, MySql, SQLServer, PostgreSQL specific aspects can be parsed.